cosmos/ibc/spec/ics-002-client-semantics/README.md

 * Satisfied if: correct block generation & state machine
 * Possible violation scenario: invariant break, super-majority validator cartel

-If the blockchain does not satisfy any of the above then the IBC protocol may not work as intended: the chain can receive multiple conflicting packets, the chain cannot recover from the timeout event, the chain can steal the user's asset, etc.
+Unless the blockchain satisfies all of the above the IBC protocol may not work as intended: the chain can receive multiple conflicting packets, the chain cannot recover from the timeout event, the chain can steal the user's asset, etc.

 The validity of the validity predicate is dependent on the security model of the `Consensus`.
-For example, the `Consensus` can be a proof of authority with a trusted operator, or the a proof of stake but with insufficient value of stake.
+For example, the `Consensus` can be a proof of authority with a trusted operator, or a proof of stake but with insufficient value of stake.
 In such cases, it is possible that the security assumptions break, the correspondence between `Consensus` and the validity predicate no longer exists, and the behaviour of the validity predicate becomes